Star Citizen Video Game Launches $27,000 Players' Pack - Slashdot

 Re: (Score:2)

 How long before this is recognized as a scam?
-(Score:1)
+(Score:3, Interesting)

 I think it's been seven years since I first sent them money, and there still isn't a release date.